ina-l1/Genetic_Diversity_RSV/README.md

 ## Overview

-This is the GitHub repository for the following ongoing project:
+This is the GitHub repository for the following ongoing project: <br>
 *Investigating temporal dynamics of genetic diversity in RSV subgroups during an epidemic cycle in Germany, 2014-2023*

 This study uses RSV genomic data to analyze the temporal dynamics of RSV within the epidemic season.
 For further information please refer to the abstract below.